The following are some FAQ's about Dolce Vita IT Solutions.

 Q: It looks like there is a real emphasis on disaster recovery...isn't there a small chance of this occurring?

 A: Actually the emphasis is not so much on disaster recovery as in business continuity preparation and documentation.
 While nearly no businesses will face a major catastrophe such as a tornado, fire, or flood...
 EVERY business will face accidental data deletion or destruction.
-This can occur due to user error or due to a power outage in which servers (or workstations) are not shut down correctly.
+This can occur due to user error, ransomware, or a power outage in which servers (or workstations) are not shut down correctly.
 If there are no specific plans to deal with this, it can truly be a disaster.
+By some estimates, nearly 40% of businesses are affected to some extent by ransomware...often the only means of recovery from ransomware is to restore the damaged data from unaffected backups.
 Gartner Research and other studies indicate that 70% of businesses who sustain a significant data loss are out of business within two years.
 We help clients plan for the types of negative events which are most likely to seriously impact their business and plan around these.

 Q. What is "the cloud" and why is there so much discussion about it?